- Youth Mobility visa general requirements

-If you would like to find out more about the Youth Mobility Scheme our team of Manchester-based immigration lawyers can assist you.
+If you would like to find out more about the Youth Mobility Scheme our team of Manchester immigration lawyers can assist you.
 Complete the quick enquiry form, or call us on 0161 826 9783 to see how our team could help you.

 General requirements for youth mobility visa

 The Youth Mobility Visa scheme is visa for young people who wish to live, work, study and travel in the UK for up to two years.
 For your application to the Youth Mobility Visa Scheme to be granted, applicants must fulfil the following general requirements to show eligibility:

 - They must be a “youth”, between 18 and 30 years of age